Floorp-Projects/Floorp/browser/components/urlbar/docs/preferences.rst

 browser.urlbar.autoFill.searchEngines (boolean, default: false) If true, the domains of the user's installed search engines will be autofilled even if the user hasn't actually visited them.

-browser.urlbar.usepreloadedtopurls.enabled (boolean, default: false) Results will include a built-in set of popular domains when this is true.

-browser.urlbar.usepreloadedtopurls.expire_days (integer, default: 14)
-  After this many days from the profile creation date, the built-in set of popular domains will no longer be included in the results.